COVID-19 Secure updates: 2 December 2020, and previous

 All photography must, of course, be carried out in a safe manner to preserve the health and lives of everyone involved.

-I will therefore require that discussions and agreements regarding safety be a key part of the planning process for any photo shoot.
+I will therefore require that discussions and agreements regarding safety and cleaning protocols be a key part of the planning process for any photo shoot.
 Below are suggested topics to consider, many of which have come from the Government’s COVID-19 website:

 Working under pandemic conditions is new to us all, so this is going to be a learning process.
 But if we work together with planning and during the shoot, we can reasonably minimise the risk of anyone’s health being affected.